 Mr. Sarmiento had served the Corporation in different capacities as director (1982 to 1991; 2003 until 29 April 2021; October 15, 2021 to present), President and Chief Executive Officer (2003 to 24 June 2016), and Chairman of the Board of Directors (2003 to 29 June 2012).
 He was elected on October 15, 2021 as a director to fill in the vacancy that resulted from the untimely demise of Mr. Jose M. Sarmiento.
 He was also the President of L. S. Sarmiento & Co., Inc., Sarmiento Industries, Inc., Fortuna Mariculture Corporation, and Sarphil Corporation from 1968 to 1981.
-He obtained his Bachelor of Science in Business Administration degree from the University of San Francisco and his Master of Business Administration of Feed Millers Inc. from 1990-1992 and Vice-President of the Philippine Chamber of Commerce from 1988 to 1989.
+He obtained his Bachelor of Science in Business Administration degree from the University of San Francisco and his Master of Business Administration degree from the University of Sta.
+Clara in the United States of America.
+He was President of the Philippine Association of Feed Millers Inc. from 1990-1992 and Vice-President of the Philippine Chamber of Commerce from 1988 to 1989.
 Formerly a member of the Interim Batasang Pambansa, he concurrently served as Minister of State for Transportation and Communications.
 He also served as Deputy Director General of the National Economic and Development Authority.
 He was a member of the House of Representatives representing the First District of the Province of Davao del Norte from 1992 to 2001.